-- 5.6.1 The power factors for each Division are stipulated in Appendix D. One or more official match chronographs must be used to assist in the determination of the power factor of each competitor's ammunition.
-However, in the absence of official match chronographs, the power factor declared by a competitor cannot be challenged. - 5.6.1.1 The power factor rating to enable a competitor's scores to be included in match results is called "Minor".
-The power factor floor for Minor rating, and other specific requirements applicable to each Division, are stipulated in Appendix D. - 5.6.1.2 Some Divisions offer a higher power factor rating called "Major", which enables competitors to earn more points for peripheral shots on scoring paper targets.
-The power factor floor for Major rating, if available, and other specific requirements applicable to each Division, are stipulated in Appendix D. - 5.6.1.3 The associated values awarded for Minor and Major scoring hits are illustrated in Appendices B and C. The method used to determine power factor is explained in the following section. - 5.6.2 The official match chronograph(s) must be properly set-up and verified each day by Match Officials in the following manner: - 5.6.2.1 At the beginning of the first day of the match, a Range Officer will fire 3 rounds from the supply of the official match calibration ammunition through the calibration firearm over the chronograph, and the average velocity of the 3 rounds will be recorded. - 5.6.2.2 On each of the following match days, the process will be repeated using the same firearm and ammunition supply (ideally from the same factory lot).
+- 5.6.1 The minimum power factor for IPSC Shotgun is stipulated in Appendix D. One or more official match chronographs may be used to assist in the determination of power factor.
+However, in the absence of official match chronographs, the power factor declared by a competitor cannot be challenged. - 5.6.1.1 Ammunition tested must be of the same type i.e. birdshot or buckshot or slug, and not mixed for testing purposes.
+All ammunition used by a competitor in a match must be capable of satisfying the minimum power factor.
+Match officials may call for tests of a competitor's ammunition, at any point during the match. - 5.6.1.2 It is not considered necessary to routinely test every competitor's ammunition.
+Instead, random tests may be carried out at the discretion of the Match Officials. - 5.6.1.3 A competitor who has been asked to present his shotgun for testing may be required to submit to the test immediately and without any alterations being made to the shotgun prior to or during the test, including changing chokes and/or cleaning.
+The only exception being in the case of a malfunction. - 5.6.2 The official match chronograph(s) must be properly set-up and verified each day by Match Officials in the following manner: - 5.6.2.1 At the beginning of the first day of the match, a Range Officer will fire 3 rounds from the supply of the official match calibration ammunition through the calibration firearm over the chronograph, and the average velocity of the 3 rounds will be recorded. - 5.6.2.2 On each of the following match days, the process will be repeated using the same firearm and ammunition supply (ideally from the same factory lot). - 5.6.2.3 The chronograph will be deemed to be within tolerance if the daily average is within +/- 5% of the applicable minimum power factor. - 5.6.2.4 Should a daily variance exceed the allowable tolerance stated above, the Range Master will take whatever steps he deems necessary to rectify the situation. - 5.6.3 Ammunition Testing Procedure - 5.6.3.1 Ammunition must be tested using the competitor's firearm. - 5.6.3.2 An initial 8 sample rounds of the same ammunition type will be drawn from the competitor at a time and place determined by Match Officials, who may require additional tests of a competitor's ammunition at any time during the match. - 5.6.3.3 From the 8 sample rounds drawn by Match Officials, the projectile(s) (the slug or shot) of 1 cartridge is(are) weighed to determine the actual weight of the projectile(s), and 3 rounds are fired over the chronograph.
+Wads are not to be included in the weight calculation except in the case of wads that are fixed to the back of slugs and that are designed to continue to the target as part of the slug.
+In the absence of scales, the competitor's declared weight of the projectile(s) will be used.
+Digits displayed on the official match bullet scales and chronograph will be used at face value, irrespective of the number of decimal places indicated on the particular model of measuring device used at the match.

-- 5.6.2.3 The chronograph will be deemed to be within tolerance if the daily average is within +/- 5% of the applicable minimum power factor. - 5.6.2.4 Should a daily variance exceed the allowable tolerance stated above, the Range Master will take whatever steps he deems necessary to rectify the situation. - 5.6.3 Ammunition Testing Procedure - 5.6.3.1 Ammunition must be tested using the competitor's firearm. - 5.6.3.2 An initial 8 sample rounds for the chronograph test will be drawn from each competitor at a time and place determined by Match Officials, who may require additional tests of a competitor's ammunition at any time during the match. - 5.6.3.3 From the 8 sample rounds drawn by Match Officials, 1 bullet is weighed to determine the actual bullet weight, and 3 are fired over the chronograph.
-In the absence of a bullet puller and scales, the competitor's declared bullet weight will be used.
-Digits displayed on the official match bullet scales and chronograph will be used at face value, irrespective of the number of decimal places indicated on the particular model of measuring device used at the match. - 5.6.3.4 Power factor is calculated using the bullet weight and the average velocity of the 3 rounds fired, according to the following formula:
+5.6.3.4 Power factor is calculated using the actual weight of the projectile(s) and the average velocity of the 3 rounds fired, according to the following formula:

-Power Factor = bullet weight (grains) x average velocity (feet per second) 1000
+Power Factor = weight of projectiles (grains) x velocity (feet per second) 1000